aoyshi/Machine-Leaning-Basics/unsupervised/clustering/kmeans/README.md

 [c1...ck] = array of k centroids (each centroid is a point with p features)

 # PSEUDOCODE:
-1. Initialize/seed k centroids using kmeans++ (can also use Llyod's random initialization)
+I. Initialize/seed k centroids using kmeans++ (can also use Llyod's random initialization)
 a.
 Randomly choose first centroid (c=0) from X (remove already selected centroid from X as you go)
 b.
 For each remaining centroid (c=1 -> k-1), do
  b1.
 Get min squared distance from each data point in X to nearest centroid (thats already been chosen) -> store in array DX2 b2.
-Get weighted probability distribution of each data point wrt DX2 Pick data point from X randomly by weight of DX2/DX2.sum - this is next centroid
-2. Initialize counter for number of iterations
+Get weighted probability distribution of each data point wrt DX2 Pick data point from X randomly by weight of DX2/DX2.sum - this is next centroid II.
+Initialize counter for number of iterations
-3. while number of iterations < 1000, do
+III. while number of iterations < 1000, do
     (i) Increment number of iterations counter
     3a.
 For each data point in X
         (i) calculate it's Euclidean (squared, L2) distance from each of the k centroids